MillionConcepts/pdr/supported_datasets.md

 - Chandrayaan-1
   - M3 L0, L1B, and L2 images and ancillary files
   (*note: L0 line prefix tables are not currently supported*)
+- Clementine
+  - Map-projected Basemap, HiRes, NIR, and UVVIS mosaics
+    - These have been migrated to PDS4, pending archive approval.
+  - Gravity and topography derived products
+  - LWIR RDRs
+  - RSS bistatic radar RDRs
+  - LIDAR data *note: This is a saved PDS data set, not a regular PDS archive, but it can be opened with `pdr`*
 - Galileo
   - magnetometer tables (except summary tables)
 - Juno